ryann254/Redux-Typescript-Test/README.md

-# Todo App With Redux and Typescript
+# Web App With Redux and Typescript

 This is a learning project where I gradually add functionality to it.
 The project is first created with just React then I add typescript, redux and finally I connect it to a live backend.
 This is meant to be like a real world representation of how to add typescript to a project all while doing all the normal thing you would do in a project.